api-platform/docs/core/file-upload.md

 ## Handling File Upload

-At this point, the entity is configured, but we still need to write the action that handles the file upload.
+At this point, the entity is configured, but we still need to write the handler for the uploaded file.

+### REST

 ```php
 <?php